-Boats are registered for a 1-year period.
+Boats are registered for a one year period.
 Fees are based on the length of boat and the type of propulsion.
 All registration needs to be done at the county treasurer's office in the county of residence, not where a boat is kept or primarily used.

 Boats registered in another state may operate in South Dakota for 60 days before registration is required in South Dakota.
 However, nonresident boats docked in South Dakota need to be licensed in South Dakota.